Song of Summer: Details

 A theme that is quite overtly explored is the dichotomy between a composer who is an egotistical and tyrannical monster and womaniser (his blindness and paralysis were the result of tertiary syphilis contracted at Paris brothels and with other women), but who writes ravishingly beautiful, lyrical, sensitive music.
-Fenby himself comments "I can't reconcile such hardness with such lovely music".
+Fenby comments: "I can't reconcile such hardness with such lovely music."

-Russell explored the possibility of making the film at the Delius home at Grez, but that proved impractical.
-Budgetary considerations meant it could not be made in France at all, so it was filmed mainly in Surrey, with extra scenes in Scarborough and the Lake District.
+Russell explored the possibility of making the film at the Deliuses' home in Grez, but that proved impractical.
+Budgetary considerations meant that it could not be made in France at all, so it was filmed mainly in Surrey, with extra scenes in Scarborough and the Lake District.

 The gramophone used in the film was Delius's own, and Jelka's scattering of rose petals over Frederick's dead body from her wheelchair was exactly what she did in real life.

-One scene shows Fenby attending a church and discovering the parish priest (played by Ken Russell himself) making love to a girl in a pew.
-This episode apparently occurred, but it was not mentioned in Delius As I Knew Him.
+One scene shows Fenby attending a church and discovering the parish priest (played by Ken Russell) making love to a girl in a pew.
+This episode apparently occurred, but it is not mentioned in Delius As I Knew Him.
 Fenby told it to Russell for his ears alone and was shocked when he saw it in the film.